nexodus-io/nexodus/docs/development/design/dual-stack.md

 Relay support for v6 is required just as it is for v4.

 - Spoke node: If a node is in a symmetric NAT cone or been passed the `--relay-only` option, the joining node will receive a supernet prefix of the Organization's v6 CIDR of `200:/64` to the driver dev.
-- Relay node: The `--relay-node` needs to have v6 forwarding enabled on initialization (enable it if it is not enabled).
+- Relay node: The `relay` needs to have v6 forwarding enabled on initialization (enable it if it is not enabled).
 Next an ip6tables rules are added to forward traffic in and out of the driver interface for relay only spokes.

 ### Default Org v6 Prefix